vinothmdev/word-monster/README.md

   - The keyboard letters are always displayed but are only active when the game is in the 'in-play' stage
 - #### Footer:
   - contains the social media links: Facebook, Instagram and Twitter, represented by icons.
+  - on the home page, this contains the Contact Us link to the Contact Form page.
+This link is not shown while the game is in the in-play stage, because leaving the main page would lose progress in the game.
+  - on the Contact Form page, footer contains Back to Game link in place of the Contact Us link
+- #### Contact Form:
+  - contains the following inputs (all are mandatory) and validations:
+    - First name: text
+    - Surname: text
+    - Email address: must be valid format for email address
+    - Message: text
+  - the border on inputs changes colour to indicate when a valid input is received
+  - button called Send Message to submit the form
+  - Success page is displayed after submitting, showing the first name that was input into the form First Name field

 ### Future Features
 - Extend the range of available word categories to choose from